 - Choose Accessibility and scroll down to Touch Accommodations and tap it even if it shows that it’s off.

-- Scroll down and turn off all the toggles that are on, including Touch Accommodations, Hold Duration, Ignore Repeat, and turn Tap Assistance off.
+- Scroll down and turn off all the toggles on, including Touch Accommodations, Hold Duration, Ignore Repeat, and Tap Assistance.

 Dirty Apple Watch or hands